jbradley03/Invoice-Analyzer/README.md

 # Invoice Analyser

-A .NET 8.0 Web API that extracts data from a pdf of an user-submitted invoice PDF and returns it in JSON format.
-It uses the Azure AI Document Intelligence.
+A .NET 8.0 Web API that extracts data from a user-submitted invoice PDF and returns it in JSON format.
+It uses the Azure AI Document Intelligence Service.

 # Context